Mauro Caballero (footballer, born 1994): Career

 Caballero played for Libertad U20 at the 2011 U-20 Copa Libertadores, where he scored 3 goals during the competition, including a double against Universitario de Deportes U20 and one goal against Boca Juniors U20.

 On 31 August 2021, he moved to Académica de Coimbra.

+In 2024, he joined Primera B de Chile club San Luis de Quillota from Georgian club Torpedo Kutaisi.

+Personal life

+He is the son of the former Paraguayan international footballer of the same name, Mauro Antonio Caballero, who played for the club Torpedo Kutaisi.